If the petrol-powered GWM Tank 300 hadn’t shaken up the off-road world enough, the brand has now introduced a segment-first hybrid option.

 - 12V power outlets (front and luggage cabin)

 - Wireless phone charging

 - 9-speaker Infinity sound system

 - More ambient lighting colours

-The four-wheel drive scored 88 per cent for adult occupant protection, 89 per cent for child occupant protection, 81 per cent for vulnerable road user protection, and 85 per cent for safety assist features.
+It scored 88 per cent for adult occupant protection, 89 per cent for child occupant protection, 81 per cent for vulnerable road users, and 85 per cent for safety assists.